designsecurity/progpilot/doc/INCLUDES.md

 - $obj_context->outputs->resolve_includes_file($file);
 When *$bool* set to *true* and *$file* set to *resolve_includes.json* for example

-For each include not resolved an entry will be printed into *resolve_includes.json* with the location of the include function (file, line, column) :
+For each include not resolved an entry will be printed in the *$file* with the location of the include function (file, line, column) :
 ```javascript
 {"includes_not_resolved":[["./tests/includes/simple5.php",11,11]]}
 ```